 CRM systems are another way for businesses to push personalized messages to their customers.
 Businesses can generate automated emails or texts to customers or send out birthday messages or deals to customers.
 Personalized messaging can go a long way in the eyes of consumers.

-Business can reap the benefits of collecting and storing customer information to help with future business endeavors.
-They can use this information as fodder for the next campaign or as an insight for where to make improvements.
+Businesses can reap the benefits of collecting and storing customer information to help with future business endeavors.
+They can use this information as fodder for the next campaign or as an insight into where to make improvements.
 The more data a business has to review and the better it’s organized, the more opportunities they have to create a unique experience for their customers.

 5. Gain knowledge for the future